Dilipchauhan1998/boolean-as-a-service/README.md

 ```
  HTTP 204 No Content
 ```
+### Note
+if you are using postman then use Bearer token for Authorization
 ## HTTP status code returned
  Status Code | Explanation |
 | ------- | --- |